venuscloud-ltd/venuscloud-ltd.github.io/index.md

 <img src="tegant_reviews.png" alt="Tegant Reviews" style="display: block; margin: 0 auto;">

-## Cloud Stack
-We utilise AWS cloud technology for our Restful APIs and make use of various services such as EC2, RDS and Redis, Postgres, Mysql, Nginx and uWSGI to achieve our goals.

-## Programming Languages
+## Technology
-We create our solutions in Python 3.7, Javascript and Swift 5.0
+We utilise secured Restful APIs, Python 3.7, Javascript and Swift 5.0

-## Frameworks
+## Trademark
-Flask, Django, JQuery, Jekyll, SQLAlchemy, Cocoa Touch (iOS) and Cocoa (MacOS) are our favourites.
+Tegant™ is a trademark of Venus Cloud Ltd. iPhone, iPad, Mac are trademarks of Apple.
+We are authorised by Apple to use these trademarks in our advertisement campaigns.

 ## Support and Contact
-Please get in touch with us at: info@venuscloud.com
+Please get in touch with us at info@venuscloud.com